 Congenital anomalies of kidney and urinary tract

-More than 20 mutations in the PAX2 gene have been found in people with abnormalities of the kidneys and other structures of the urinary system but without the eye problems of renal coloboma syndrome (described above).
+More than 20 variants in the PAX2 gene have been found in people with abnormalities of the kidneys and other structures of the urinary system but without the eye problems of renal coloboma syndrome (described above).
 The urinary system abnormalities vary in severity and are grouped together as congenital anomalies of kidney and urinary tract (CAKUT).
 The most severe CAKUT abnormalities can cause kidney damage and life-threatening kidney failure.

-The effects of CAKUT-associated PAX2 gene mutations are not fully understood, but it is likely that they impair the function of the PAX2 protein, disrupting formation of the kidneys and urinary system during embryonic development.
+The effects of CAKUT-associated PAX2 gene variants are not fully understood, but it is likely that they impair the function of the PAX2 protein, disrupting formation of the kidneys and urinary system during embryonic development.
 It is unclear why only structures of the urinary system are affected in these individuals.More About This Health Condition

 Other Names for This Gene